preservim/vim-wordy/README.markdown

 * “it’s widely thought among voters that my opponent is not trustworthy”

-Assuming that you’re not consciously trying to manipulate others, you will seek to purge such loaded words from your writing.
+Assuming that you’re not consciously trying to manipulate others, you will seek to purge such loaded language from your writing.

 ### Forms of to be